laurorossi/edid_manuals/EDID_USER_MANUAL/README.md

 ##
 ### UC.05 – ‘Validating Drought Impact records’

-New Drought Impact records entered by users not holding the role of ‘*Validator*’ require validation prior to being available on the platform, regardless of the procedure used (i.e. manual insertion or file upload).
+New Drought Impact records submitted by users who do not hold the ‘*Validator*’ role must undergo validation before being made available on the platform, regardless of the submission method (manual entry or file upload).

 Registered users with the role of ‘*Validator*’ are therefore responsible for validating the new Impact records:

-1. The user accesses Impact Record Detail panel (Figure 6);
+1. The ‘*Validator*’ user accesses Impact Record Detail panel (Figure 6);

-2. The user can validate the selected record by clicking on the ‘*Validate*’ button.
+2. The ‘*Validator*’ user can validate the selected record by clicking on the ‘*Validate*’ button.

 ##